papermerge/papermerge-core/docker/README.md

 - production
 - development

-Firt mode is suitable for production deployments.
+First mode is suitable for production deployments.
 Development mode is suitable only for developers and is meant to quick setup all external services and all dependencies required for developing environment.